Accounting

 3. Submit official entrance score on a validated assessment instrument, if applicable.
 Visit the OFTC Catalog Program Page to view each individual program and its required minimum scores.

-4. Complete the FAFSA (Free Application for Federal Student Aid) online at https://studentaid.gov/ and HOPE Application at www.GAfutures.org using OFTC School Code: 031555.
+4. Complete the FAFSA (Free Application for Federal Student Aid) and HOPE applications online using OFTC School Code: 031555.

 NOTE: The College may accept transfer credit for other courses according to the College’s transfer policy.